XENONnT/reprox/EXAMPLES.md

 - Process the runs that were found (`reprox-start-jobs`)
 - Move the data that was processed to the desired folder (`reprox-move-folders`)

-One can also run these three steps from one file (`reprox-start-jobs`), which runs all three in order.
+One can also run these three steps from one file (`reprox-reprocess`), which runs all three in order.

-The best place to start is by going over these files and do `python run_determine_data.py --help` to see which options there are.
+The best place to start is by going over these files and do `reprox-find-data --help` to see which options there are.
 Most are discussed below.

 ## Running step by step